CKs-Technology-News/PrivacyTools/README.md

 - [Givero](https://www.givero.com/) – Based in Denmark, Givero offers more privacy than Google and combines search with charitable donations.
 - [Infinity Search](https://infinitysearch.co/) – Infinity Search is a privacy metasearch engine that does not log any information about its users.
 In terms of privacy, it works the same way as [DuckDuckGo](https://codeberg.org/swiso/website/issues/137).
 - [MeiliSearch](https://codefibershq.com/blog/hands-on-meilisearch-a-next-generation-search-engine-for-modern-web) – A next generation search engine for modern web.
+- [Million short](https://millionshort.com/) – Million Short started out as an experimental web search engine that allows you to filter and refine your search results set. - **controversial**
 - [Mwmbl](https://github.com/mwmbl/mwmbl) – An open source, non-profit search engine implemented in Python.
 - [Oscobo](https://www.oscobo.com/) – A search engine created for the sole purpose of protecting your privacy while you search the web.
 - [Private](https://private.sh/) – The search engine that cryptographically protects your privacy.